Lecture Series

 at the West Los Angeles branch of the Department of Veterans affairs, where she ran

-Troubled Department of Veterans Affairs (Marshall Cavendish International).
+Department of Veterans Affairs (Marshall Cavendish International).

 Today, Ms. Plate is a Senior Lecturer in the Sociology Department of Loyola Marymount University as well as a private practice telehealth counselor.
 She has been a keynote presenter for the National Association of Social Workers and has published two other nonfiction books, including one about her days as a child actress in the entertainment industry.
 She holds a B.A. from UC Berkeley and two M.A.
 Degrees (from UCLA and USC).

-Part 1: Thursday, November 5, 1:30-3:30pm (Pacific)
+Part 1: Wednesday, November 5, 1:30-3:30pm (Pacific)

-Part 2: Thursday, November 12, 1:30-3:30pm (Pacific)
+Part 2: Wednesday, November 12, 1:30-3:30pm (Pacific)

 Lecture Description: